 Allowing others to see the real you will force them to check their alignment with how you are evolving.
-Natural endings will occur for those who are not comfortable with who you are becoming.
+Natural endings will occur for those who are not comfortable with the authentic you that is emerging.
 Meeting those people with understanding and love will lead to healthy closure of relationships, ensuring continued admiration and respect on both sides.

 8. Open Your Eyes